Sarah Connelly Dip. Counsellor MBACP (Registered)

 In addition to one to one and group counselling sessions, I also offer parent coaching sessions.
 During our sessions together I will help you to understand your child's challenging behaviours, look at more effective ways of responding and the tools to give your child to help them better understand and manage their emotions.

-I am a volunteer counsellor for both Cruse Bereavement Care and One Recovery Bucks.
-I also worked as a volunteer counsellor at Time to Talk, working with children and adolescents over the age of 10 years.
-I also volunteered for over 6 years with Bliss, the charity for premature and sick babies.
+In addition to my private practice, I am also a counsellor for both Cruse Bereavement Care and Actualize Wellbeing.
+Previously I have worked as a counsellor at One Recovery Bucks (drug and alcohol recovery service) and Time to Talk, a youth counselling service for children and adolescents over the age of 10 years.
+I also volunteered for over 6 years as a telephone support worker with Bliss, the charity for premature and sick babies.

 How can I help you?